schubbydoo/sound-machine/README.md

 - **Pico Not Responding**: Test with `python3 daemon/peek_pico.py --port /dev/ttyACM0` - should show button states.
 - **Audio Format Errors**: The daemon uses simplified aplay commands - files should already be in correct format (16-bit PCM WAV).
 - **Cheap Arcade Buttons**: The system uses 200ms debouncing to handle multiple presses from cheap arcade buttons reliably.
 - **Serial Stability**: Simplified serial communication with reliable settings for stable operation.
+Serial timeout is 0.5s with automatic reconnection.
 - **Pico Reset**: If the Pico stops responding, send reset commands: `python3 -c "import serial; ser=serial.Serial('/dev/ttyACM0', 115200); ser.write(b'\x03\x04'); ser.close()"`
 - **Service Not Working After Code Changes**: After updating the daemon code, restart the service: `sudo systemctl restart soundtrigger.service`
 - **Service Status Check**: Check if the service is running: `sudo systemctl status soundtrigger.service`
 - **No Sound Output**: Volume is automatically set to 100% on startup.
 If issues persist, check: `amixer -c 0`
 - **Audio Conflicts**: The system uses direct ALSA access for maximum reliability.
 No audio servers (PipeWire/PulseAudio) are needed.
+- **Buttons Stop Working After Audio Playback**: This was fixed in v2024.11 - ensure soundtrigger daemon is running the latest version.
 - See `docs/troubleshooting.md` for more.

 ## Pico Firmware (MicroPython)